tomaka/rustfest-2018-workshop/README.md

 `libp2p` library.
 This library relies on `futures` and `tokio`, and will also demonstrate the usage of these libraries.

+[Libp2p](https://libp2p.io) is a peer-to-peer protocol started by protocol labs.
+It is designed to be modular and generic.

 ## Steps

 - Clone this repository: `git clone https://github.com/tomaka/rustfest-2018-workshop`.